TheThingKnownAsKit/docker-templates/README.md

 # docker-templates
 GC stands for graphics card
 OS stands for operating system
+Host machine instructions are given per folder.
+These include extra commands to run and download instructions

 Why is AMD graphics card with ARM64 not on here?
 Because no one will ever need that